 Power by Ilmor

 There’s bright LED lighting underneath.
 Inside, of course the focal point is the twin Ilmor 6.0L, 380-hp engines.
 The beauty behind these are really two-fold.
 First there is no raw water running through these engines.
 Raw water is pumped up to the heat exchanger on the front of the engine to cool the glycol fluid that cools the engine.
-And raw water is also pumped through the exhaust manifold.
 Everything else is glycol cooled heat-exchange system.

 The second component is that all of the checkpoints are located at the front of the engine, such as the dipstick, coolant, outdrive oil, engine oil, and there’s a drip tray around the oil filter.